Dear Prospective Tutor:

 - Overall GPA of 3.0 or higher.

-- Passing scores in the CUNY ACT writing and Compass reading and math or CMAT
+- Passing scores in the CUNY writing, reading and math tests

 - Applicant interested in tutoring math must pass the departmental math test.